 According to locals who showed us around, there are at least 10 other mosques in the municipality.
 However, this one sees around 2,000 people every Friday for their big prayers.

-Located around 20 minutes drive from Tsalka, the lake has no perpetual tributary but subsists from rain.
-The lake is beautiful during all seasons, with its open spaces, white flowers, water lilies, and mountains on the backdrop makes a wonderful scenery.
+Located around a 20-minute drive from Tsalka, the lake has no perpetual tributary but subsists from rain.
+The lake is beautiful during all seasons, with its open spaces, white flowers, water lilies, and mountains on the backdrop, making wonderful scenery.

 The natural monument of karst spring water streaming from volcanic beds flows in a stone pool right next to the centuries-old church.
 What makes these places special is the trout living in the stone pool that can follow the stream and move to the river, but they never do.
 Therefore, believers think the fish is sacred.